Bullshit: Harry Frankfurt's concept

-Cohen gives the example of Alan Sokal's "Transgressing the Boundaries" as a piece of deliberate bullshit.
-Sokal's aim in creating it, however, was to show that the "postmodernist" editors who accepted his paper for publication could not distinguish nonsense from sense, and thereby by implication that their field was "bullshit".
+Cohen gives the example of Alan Sokal's "Transgressing the Boundaries" as a piece of deliberate bullshit (i.e., "aim-bullshitting").
+Indeed, Sokal's aim in creating it was to show that the "postmodernist" editors who accepted his paper for publication could not distinguish nonsense from sense, and thereby by implication that their field was "bullshit".

+Another application of Frankfurt's concept of bullshit is with regards to generative AI.
+It has been argued that the outputs from ChatGPT and similar chatbots should be regarded as bullshit, particularly when it "hallucinates", producing confident but false information.
+In 2025, researchers proposed a "bullshit index" and a "bullshit taxonomy" to quantify the degree of disregard for truth in large language models.

 David Graeber's theory of bullshit work in the modern economy

 Anthropologist David Graeber's book Bullshit Jobs: A Theory argues the existence and societal harm of meaningless jobs.
 He contends that over half of societal work is pointless, which becomes psychologically destructive.

 Education and reasoning as immunization against bullshit

-Brandolini's law, also known as the “bullshit asymmetry principle,” holds that “the amount of energy needed to refute bullshit is an order of magnitude bigger than what’s needed to produce it.”
-This truism highlights that while the battle against misinformation more generally must be fought “face to face,” the larger war against belief in misinformation won’t be won without prevention.
+Brandolini's law, also known as the "bullshit asymmetry principle", holds that "the amount of energy needed to refute bullshit is an order of magnitude bigger than what’s needed to produce it".
+This truism highlights that while the battle against misinformation more generally must be fought "face to face", the larger war against belief in misinformation won’t be won without prevention.
 Once people are set in their ways, beliefs are notoriously hard to change.
 Building immunity against false beliefs in the first place is the more effective long-term strategy.

-Almost 20 years before Dr. Frankfurt, NYU professor Neil Postman gave a talk entitled, “Bullshit and the Art of Crap Detection” at the 1969 National Convention for Teachers of English in Washington DC.
-He started by telling his audience that “helping kids to activate their crap-detectors should take precedence over any other legitimate educational aim."

 University of Washington biologist Carl Bergstrom and professor Jevin West began a college course on "Calling Bullshit: Data Reasoning in a Digital World".
 They then launched the Calling Bullshit website and published a book with the same title.